helehex/monums/README.md

 # monums
-Library of strange algebras.
+Library of strange numbers.
 Written in Mojo🔥